 Preheat the oven to 375 degrees F, roast setting, if you have convection oven, or 400 degrees for a regular oven.

-Toss the sprouts with olive oil and balsamic.
+Toss the sprouts with olive oil and coarse sea salt.
 Place in a single layer on a baking sheet.
-Roast for about 15-20 minutes until they start to show some golden brown (the balsamic will make it harder to tell what's roasted and what's vinegar).
+Roast for about 15-20 minutes until they start to show some golden brown.
 Go for lots of golden brown, you may have to stir once during roasting.
-When the sprouts are getting close to done, add the pine nuts to toast them.
 Remove from oven and place on a platter.

 While the sprouts are getting crispy, cook the bacon in a skillet until almost done.
 Pour off all but one tbs. of the grease.
 Add the shallot and finish cooking the bacon and shallot until browned and done.
-Remove from stove, whisk in olive oil and red wine vinegar.
+Remove from stove, whisk in olive oil and red vinegar, honey and Dijon.
 Salt and pepper to taste.
 Drizzle the dressing over the sprouts.
 Top with the shavings of Pecorino.

 Monday, November 02, 2009